Peter of Verona: Biography

-Thomas Agni of Leontino, Dominican archbishop of Cosenza, and later patriarch of Jerusalem, was the first to write a biography of Peter of Verona.
+Thomas Agni da Lentini, Dominican archbishop of Cosenza, and later patriarch of Jerusalem, was the first to write a biography of Peter of Verona.
 He lived for many years with Peter of Verona and had been his superior.

 Peter was born in the city of Verona into a family perhaps sympathetic to the Cathar heresy.
-Peter went to a Catholic school, and later to the University of Bologna, where he is said to have maintained his orthodoxy and, at the age of fifteen, met Dominic of Osma.
-Peter joined the Order of the Friars Preachers (Dominicans) and became a celebrated preacher throughout northern and central Italy.
+Peter went to a Catholic school and later to the University of Bologna, where he is said to have maintained his orthodoxy and, at the age of fifteen, met Dominic of Osma.
+Peter joined the Order of the Friars Preachers, also known as the Dominican Order, and became a celebrated preacher throughout northern and central Italy.

 From the 1230s on, Peter preached against heresy, and especially Catharism, which had many adherents in thirteenth-century Northern Italy.
-Pope Gregory IX appointed him General Inquisitor for northern Italy in 1234 and Peter evangelized nearly the whole of Italy, preaching in Rome, Florence, Bologna, Genoa, and Como.
+Pope Gregory IX appointed him General Inquisitor for northern Italy in 1234, and Peter evangelized nearly the whole of Italy, preaching in Rome, Florence, Bologna, Genoa, and Como.
 He is credited with founding, around 1240, the Venerabile Arciconfraternita della Misericordia di Firenze.

-In 1243 he recommended the new Servite foundation to the pope for approval.
-In 1251, Pope Innocent IV recognized Peter's virtues (severity of life and doctrine, talent for preaching, and zeal for the orthodox Catholic faith), and appointed him Inquisitor in Lombardy.
-He spent about six months in that office and it is unclear whether he was ever involved in any trials.
+In 1243, he recommended the new Servite foundation to the pope for approval.
+In 1245, he led two battles against Cathars in Florence, in which he was victorious.
+In 1251, Pope Innocent IV recognised Peter's virtues, among them the severity of his life and doctrine, his talent for preaching, and his zeal for the orthodox Catholic faith, and appointed him Inquisitor in Lombardy.
+He spent about six months in that office, and it is unclear whether he was ever involved in any trials.
 His one recorded act was a declaration of clemency for those confessing heresy or sympathy to heresy.

-In his sermons he denounced heresy and also those Catholics who professed the Faith by words, but acted contrary to it in deeds.
-Crowds came to meet him and followed him; conversions were numerous, including many Cathars who returned to the Catholic church.
+In his sermons, he denounced heresy and also those Catholics who professed the Faith by words, but acted contrary to it in deeds.
+Crowds came to meet him and followed him; conversions were numerous, including those of many Cathars who returned to the Catholic church.

 Because of this, a group of Milanese Cathars conspired to kill him.
 They hired an assassin, Carino of Balsamo.
 Carino's accomplice was Manfredo Clitoro of Giussano.
-On April 6, 1252, when Peter was returning from Como to Milan, the two assassins followed Peter to a lonely spot near Barlassina, and there killed him and mortally wounded his companion, a fellow friar named Domenico.
+On 6 April 1252, when Peter was returning from Como to Milan, the two assassins followed Peter to a lonely spot near Barlassina, and there killed him and mortally wounded his companion, a fellow friar named Domenico.

 Carino struck Peter's head with an axe and then attacked Domenico.
-Peter rose to his knees, and recited the first article of the Apostles' Creed).
-Offering his blood as a sacrifice to God, according to legend, he dipped his fingers in it and wrote on the ground: Credo in Deum, the first words of the creed.
+Peter rose to his knees and recited the first article of the Apostles' Creed.
+Offering his blood as a sacrifice to God, according to legend, he dipped his fingers in it and wrote on the ground: Credo or Credo in unum Deum, the first words of the creed.
 The blow that killed him cut off the top of his head, but the testimony given at the inquest into his death confirms that he began reciting the Creed when he was attacked.

-Dominic was carried to Meda, where he died five days afterwards.
+Domenico was carried to Meda, where he died five days afterwards.